44th Annual AIS Conference

 Conference Coordinator: James Hall, Director, New College, The University of Alabama.

-Number of registrants: 160, from across the country and around the world, with about one in three attendees coming from southeast United States.
+Number of registrants: 160, from across the country and around the world, with about one in three attendees coming from the southeast United States.

 30th Annual AIS Conference